hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ```

 ### 1.3.1. **Checking the session on CP**
-The sessions can be checked via the below predefined scripts on CP
+The sessions can be checked via the below predefined scripts on CP.

 ```bash
 *A:CP1# exec s-pppoe